kyma-project/kyma/docs/application-connector-compass-mode/02-04-application-broker.md

 3. The Application Broker creates an `application-broker` Service Broker (SB) inside the Namespace in which the AM is created.
 This Service Broker contains data of all services provided by the activated Applications.
 There is always only one `application-broker` Service Broker per Namespace, even if there are more AMs.
 >**NOTE:** The Application Broker is the sole component that manages the `application-broker` Service Broker.
 The user should not create or delete this resource.

-4. The Service Catalog fetches services with their plans that the `application-broker` Service Broker exposes.
+4. The Service Catalog fetches services and their plans that the `application-broker` Service Broker exposes.
 5. The Service Catalog creates a ServiceClass with the corresponding ServicePlans for each service received from the Service Broker.

 ![AB architecture](./assets/004-AB-architecture.svg)